 Several important considerations determine whether the University will sponsor, totally or in part, retired faculty members' applications for grants or contracts, and whether it will authorize research appointments for retired faculty members on the grants or contracts of non-retired faculty members.
 In making its decision the University must take into account the contribution of the proposed research to the University community, its demand upon physical facilities, and its direct and indirect effects upon other research and training programs of the department and the University.
 The same considerations govern decisions to authorize retired members of the faculty to work with postdoctoral appointees and, if so, in what numbers.
-Non-retired faculty members may apply for research support that extends beyond retirement, and Emeritus faculty may apply for research support, provided that the Provost or the appropriate professional school Dean is willing to commit the necessary space and facilities for the period of the grant.
+Non-retired faculty may apply for research support that extends beyond retirement, and Emeritus faculty may apply for research support, provided that the Provost, Dean of the Faculty of Arts and Sciences, or the appropriate professional school Dean is willing to commit the necessary space and facilities for the period of the grant.
 In the case of faculty in the Faculty of Arts and Sciences and in the School of Medicine, this will be done only on the recommendation of the department chair.

 If the department or school faculty so votes, and if the appointment is approved by the Corporation, the Emeritus faculty member may be given the additional title of senior research scientist/scholar, to be held during the period of grant or contract support.
-In the case of Emeritus faculty in the Schools of Medicine and Nursing, the department's recommendation should be forwarded to the Dean for approval.
+In the case of Emeritus faculty in the Faculty of Arts and Sciences and the School of Medicine, the department's recommendation should be forwarded to the Dean for approval.
 The same procedures will apply in the case of Emeritus faculty who seek appointment as senior research scientists/scholars on the grants or contracts of non-retired members of the faculty.